 Consider adding some questions to your customer surveys regarding the last major product adoption and when they made the last upgrade for this product.
 This will reveal information about their technology adoption rate and their buying cycles.

 A company’s SEC 10-K filing can provide great insight into an organization’s purchasing process.
-The Form 10-K provides a comprehensive overview of company’s business and financial condition.
-It provides a structured break down and the Business, Risk Factors, Market and Management’s Discussion sections in the document will yield valuable insight.
-For example, a company that is focused on cost reductions and business efficiency will talk about money saved in operations versus innovation focused companies will tout number of patents and R&D investment and growth.
+The Form 10-K provides a comprehensive overview of the company’s business and financial condition.
+It provides a structured breakdown and the Business, Risk Factors, Market and Management’s Discussion sections in the document will yield valuable insight.
+For example, a company that is focused on cost reductions and business efficiency will talk about money saved in operations whereas innovation-focused companies will tout the number of patents and R&D investment and growth.

 Now that you have the data, how do you build a model?
-We have found that it helpful to build a model starting with two dimensions: value and fit.
+We have found that it is helpful to start with two dimensions: value and fit.

 The Value Dimension of Your Model

-Value takes into account not only revenue and profit, but also the impact of the customer on their and others future purchases, their share of wallet, as well as your overall cost to service overtime.
+Value takes into account not only revenue and profit but also the impact of the customer on their and others’ future purchases, their share of wallet, as well as your overall cost to service over time.
 We hope one of the reasons you are developing a customer segmentation schema is to ascertain which customers to invest in and which customers you can capture more business from as a result of changes you make in your marketing mix (product/service, price, promotion, place, etc.) and service.
-Once you understand the customers needs, your goal is to develop and deploy strategies to impact the customers future behavior.
-Be forewarned, calculating customer lifetime value can be a bit tricky.
+Once you understand the customer’s needs, your goal is to develop and deploy strategies to impact the customer’s future behavior.
+Be forewarned, that calculating customer lifetime value can be a bit tricky.

 The Fit Dimension of Your Model

 The second attribute needed to segment customers is based on fit.
-Fit considers a variety of factors, such as, how well the customers needs and wants match up with you capabilities, how well the customers business processes match up with yours, and/or how the customers buying criteria fit to name a few.
+Fit considers a variety of factors, such as, how well the customer’s needs and wants match up with your capabilities, how well the customer’s business processes match up with yours, and/or how the customer’s buying criteria fit to name a few.
 As you can see, fit is about much more than demographics.
 There are many dimensions of fit so you will have to do some homework.
-What you trying to understand with this attribute are the different reasons customers buy the category and buy from you so you can have a clear view of the customers actual needs and motivations.
+What you trying to understand with this attribute are the different reasons customers buy the category and buy from you so you can have a clear view of the customer’s actual needs and motivations.

 Recent Posts